-When it comes to mobile automation, the first thing comes to the mind is, “Can we do it for Free”?
+When it comes to mobile automation and mobile testing techniques, the first thing comes to the mind is, “Can we do it for Free”?
 The answer is, may be.
 The answer to “may be” comes to Appium, a popular tool.
 However, is it really free?

 Testing of secured, pre-production application with something that you can’t see which has been uploaded in public clouds.
 Not a great idea.

 With SIGOS Appexperience, you have the answer.
 Your applications are secured in your own account, accessible only by your users, that you can modify, delete anytime you want.

 Even with scripting itself, Appium requires a lot of coding.
 Not to mention it has its limitations.

 For example, check out a very common application that is being installed by 10,000,000+ Android users.
 Consider a very simple scenario, Launch Application, Click Watch Live and verify that it launches the player.
 Looks pretty simple!

 But, when I try to write the script using Appium desktop (to see what objects we can use), I came across an issue even on this simple scenario.
 Because, on a specific screen, it could not obtain the screenshot, and thus, I have no idea on how to verify (unless I know each and every object in App source).